 Take a look at what it's actually like to be a member of the Latter-day Saints.
 You wouldn't be able to do any of these activities Mormons have banned.

 Drinking coffee and tea is forbidden by the Mormon Law of Health, also called the Word of Wisdom.
 According to the Mormon faith, God spoke this law directly to Joseph Smith, the founder of the Mormon Church.
 Those who abide by this law are supposed to have good health, and will be better able to connect with God.

 Smoking or chewing tobacco is prohibited by the Word of Wisdom.
 In fact, the Word of Wisdom came about because Joseph Smith's wife was disgusted by the fact that Smith and his fellow church leaders constantly chewed tobacco and spit on the floor.
 The complaints of his wife led Smith to ask God whether tobacco was appropriate for followers of his church to use.
-God said "Nope."
+God said it wasn't.